 Gold Key Scholastic Writing Award winners are Ryan Bencivengo ’21, Miranda Dobkin ’21, Carol Lu ’21, Jiayi Luo ’20 (2), Divya Papaiya ’21, Finn Pollard ’21, Diana Savchyn ’21, Zachary Somogyi ’20, and Aqua Withers ’21.
 Silver Key Award winners are Jiaao Bao ’21, Arran Goldman ’21, Jiayi Luo ’20 (2), Ada Rose Wagner ’21, Shelby Williams ’21, Ellen Zhang ’21, and Darwin Zhou ’23.
 Winners of the Honorable Mention Award are Carol Lu ’21, Frederic Perera ’21, Aniketh Phalcomepely ’21, Sahib Singh ’21, and Shelby Williams ’21 (2).

 Gold Key Scholastic Arts Award winners are Morris Chang ’21, Phoebe Day ’20, and Ethan Hidalgo ’20.
 Silver Key Award winners are Michaeo Ruzzi ’20, Kairo Morton ’20, Praveen Rodrigo ’20, Janaia Madden ’20, and Dixie Hurst-Blair ’20.
-Winners of the Honorable Mention Award are Justin Liu ’23, Morris Chang ’21, Arran Goldman ’21, Zachary Somogyi ’20, Annika Crawford ’22, Celeste Huang ’22, and Bella Stewart ’21.
+Winners of the Honorable Mention Award are Justin Liu ’23, Morris Chang ’21, Arran Goldman ’21, Zachary Somogyi ’20, Annika Crawford ’22, Celeste Huang-Menders ’22, and Bella Stewart ’21.

 “I am thrilled about the success of these awards for our students,” said teacher Melaina Young ’93.
 “These awards are a testament to our student’s creativity, courage, and dedication.
 It takes many hours of work to revise one’s writing for publication and courage to put that work out there for the world to see.”